 June 29, 2021

-Rupal Bhansali, Chief Investment Officer of International and Global Equities, was interviewed on Closing Bell to discuss why investors should reposition portfolios towards dividend yielding companies with strong balance sheets.
+Rupal Bhansali, Chief Investment Officer of Global Equities, was interviewed on Closing Bell to discuss why investors should reposition portfolios towards dividend yielding companies with strong balance sheets.

 By clicking the above link, you'll leave this site and go to a third-party website.
 Ariel does not control the content or privacy practices of the other website and does not endorse or accept responsibility for the content, policies, activities, products or services offered on the site.